inservio/internship/docs/wordpress/user.md

 ---
 layout: default
-title: 0 Wordpress Setup
+title: 0 User Setup and Wordpress Download
 parent: Wordpress
 ---

 # User Setup

 * The name of the user should be associated to the web site name.
-For example if the name of the web site is wartburd.com then the user with username `wartburg` should be created.
+For example if the name of the web site is wartburg.com then the user with username `wartburg` should be created.

 ## User setup